Taco Bell debuts vegetarian menu without Beyond Meat, Impossible Foods

 Around 11% of Taco Bell customers follow a vegetarian diet, and that number is increasing every year, the chain confirmed.
 Still, the chain's No. 1-selling item is its beef crunchy taco, showing consistent demand for meat.
 The bean burrito is the second best-selling item.

-Matthews says Taco Bell's vegetarian menu will be on par with prices of its regular meat items.
+Matthews says Taco Bell's vegetarian menu will be on par with the prices of its regular meat items.

 What do you think?